whoisnian/share/README.md

 * `.php` and `.html` files are not allowed to be uploaded.
 * `sudo chmod -R 777 upload` to enable people to upload files.
 * every file's name should be different from others.
+* `php.ini` need to be changed in order to upload large files.

 ## Address
 [https://whitewings.cn/share/](https://whitewings.cn/share/)